-Mar.
-10 - Mar.
-14 (E-87 to E-83) Extension of Nomination Period Extension period for anyone other than the incumbent to file a Declaration of Candidacy and Nomination Petition if the incumbent did not file by March 9.
+Dec.
+9 - Dec.
+13 (E-87 to E-83) Extension of Nomination Period Extension period for anyone other than the incumbent to file a Declaration of Candidacy and Nomination Petition if the incumbent did not file by December 8.
 This provision does not apply if there is no incumbent eligible to be elected.
-For Judicial offices, if the incumbent of the office files a Declaration of Intention, but for any reason fails to qualify for nomination for the office by March 9, 2018, an additional five days shall be allowed for the filing of nomination papers for the office.
-Any person, other than the incumbent if otherwise qualified, may file nomination papers for the office during the extended period, notwithstanding that he or she has not filed by February 7 a written and signed Declaration of Intention to become a candidate for the office.
-NOTE: This extension does NOT apply 1) when the incumbent for judicial office does not file a Declaration of Intention for that same office (there is an earlier filing extension period from February 8 to February 12); 2) when there is no incumbent eligible to be re-elected; §8022, 8024, 8204 Mar.
-15, 11 a.m.
-(E-82) Randomized Alphabet Drawing Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the primary election ballot.
-On this same day, the County Clerk shall conduct a randomized alphabet drawing for State Senate and Assembly offices. §13112 Mar.
-19 (E-78) Write-In Campaign Against Incumbent Judge Running Unopposed for Primary Election Last day to file a petition indicating that a write-in campaign will be conducted against an unopposed superior court judicial candidate who has filed Nomination Papers.
-The Petition must be signed by at least 0.1 percent of the registered voters qualified to vote with respect to the office, provided that the petition shall contain at least 100 signatures but need not contain more than 600 signatures.
-Write-in candidates must file between April 9 and May 22. §8203, 8600-8604 Mar.
-24 (E-73) Notice to Candidates of Opponents - Voter-Nominated Offices Only On or before this date, but fewer than five days before sending the Certified List of Candidates to county elections officials March 29, the Secretary of State shall notify each candidate for partisan office and voter-nominated office of the names, addresses, offices, occupations and party preferences of all other persons who have filed for the same office.
+For Judicial offices, if the incumbent of the office files a Declaration of Intention, but for any reason fails to qualify for nomination for the office by December 8, an additional five days shall be allowed for the filing of nomination papers for the office.
+Any person, other than the incumbent if otherwise qualified, may file nomination papers for the office during the extended period, notwithstanding that he or she has not filed by November 8 a written and signed Declaration of Intention to become a candidate for the office.
+NOTE: This extension does NOT apply 1) when the incumbent for judicial office does not file a Declaration of Intention for that same office (there is an earlier filing extension period from November 9 to November 13); 2) when there is no incumbent eligible to be re-elected. §8022, 8024, 8204 Dec.
+14, 11am (E-82) Randomized Alphabet Drawing The Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the primary election ballot.
+The County Clerk shall conduct a randomized alphabet drawing for State Senate and Assembly offices. §13112 Dec.
+18 (E-78) Write-In Campaign Against Incumbent Judge Running Unopposed for Primary Election • Last day to file a petition indicating that a write-in campaign will be conducted against an unopposed superior court judicial candidate who has filed Nomination Papers.
+Write-in candidates must file between January 8 and February 20. §8203(a), 8600-8604 Dec.
+23 (E-73) Notice to Candidates of Opponents - Voter-Nominated Offices Only On or before this date, the Secretary of State shall notify each candidate for partisan office and voter-nominated office of the names, addresses, offices, occupations, and party preferences of all other persons who have filed for the same office. §8121(a) Dec.
+22 (E-74) County Holiday - Office Closed Dec.
+25 (E-71) County Holiday - Office Closed